-- Appropriately cite legal sources. - Distinguish between binding and non-binding authority. - "Shepardize" to determine if case law is valid. - Edit and enhance a persuasive legal memorandum. - Understand and apply the rules of venue. - Understand various discovery mechanisms & their appropriate usages. - Determine whether a class action certification is appropriate based on a given fact pattern. - Understand how case precedent and stare decisis influence case holdings. - Differentiate between personal jurisdiction, in-rem jurisdiction, and quasi-in-rem jurisdiction. - Understand and apply the Erie doctrine.
+- Cite legal sources appropriately. - Distinguish between binding and non-binding authority. - "Shepardize" to determine if case law is valid. - Edit and revise a persuasive legal memorandum. - Apply and describe the rules of venue. - Determine whether a class action certification is appropriate based on a given fact pattern. - Demonstrate how case precedent and stare decisis influence case holdings. - Evaluate whether a court has subject matter jurisdiction in both federal and state courts. - Differentiate between personal jurisdiction, in-rem jurisdiction, and quasi-in-rem jurisdiction. - Apply the Erie doctrine in a variety of scenarios.